- HTML 59.9%

 Installation

-1. Add Hugo module
+1. Add Hugo Module

-Add this theme component as a Hugo module to your project's hugo.toml
+Add this theme component as a Hugo module to your project's hugo.toml config file:

 [module]